-ZTE Axon 8: News and Rumors
+ZTE might announce the ZTE Axon 8 at an October 17 event in New York City

 Much about ZTE’s upcoming Axon 8 remains shrouded in mystery, but we know a little about its specifications.
 That’s thanks to leaked documents from TENNA, China’s governing electronics agency.

-The materials show an Axon 8 that looks quite a bit like the Axon 7 — and virtually unchanged from the front.
+The materials show a phone (with model number A2018) that looks quite a bit like the Axon 7 — and virtually unchanged from the front.
 The stereo speakers are present and accounted for, as are the three touch-sensitive navigation buttons beneath the screen.

-Specs and screen
+Specs and Display

-It’s the same story on the inside, if the leaked specifications are anything to go by.
-The Axon 8 purportedly has a 5.5-inch OLED screen with a WQHD (2,560 x 1,440 pixels) resolution and a 2.15 GHz Snapdragon 820 or 821 processor.
-Under the hood is 4GB of RAM and up to 256GB of storage (expandable via MicroSD slot), and a 3,230mAh battery.
+It’s the same story on the inside if the leaked specifications are anything to go by.
+The Axon 8 purportedly has a 5.5-inch OLED screen with a WQHD (2560 x 1440 pixels) resolution, 4GB of RAM, and up to 256GB of storage (expandable via MicroSD Card), and a 3,230mAh battery.
+Under the hood is said to be a Snapdragon 820 or 821 processor — an odd choice considering high-end phones including the Samsung Galaxy Note 8 and LG V30 boast Qualcomm’s newer Snapdragon 835 chip.
+But plans could change.

 Where the two models appear to diverge are the cameras.
-Unlike the Axon 7, which had a single 20-megapixel rear camera, the Axon 8 has dual 20-megapixel shooters.
+Unlike the Axon 7, which had a single 20-megapixel rear camera, the Axon 8 reportedly has a dual camera consisting of one 20-megapixel shooter and one 12-megapixel shooter.

 That’s great news for image quality — especially if the Axon 8 adopts ZTE’s Blade V8 Pro’s camera tech.
 It lets you adjust the bokeh — or focus of foreground subjects — in post, and capture high-quality monochrome images.

-Note: Update: ZTE has sent press invites to an event on October 17 in New York City.